1903 Penny Value Checker: Errors List & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-A Repunched Date happens when the date numerals were punched into the working die more than once.
-This creates a doubling effect visible on one or more digits.
+A Repunched Date (RPD) happens when the date numerals were punched into the working die more than once, creating a doubling effect on one or more digits.
+On the 1903 penny, this is most visible on the “3” in the date, where a secondary punch position appears slightly offset from the final impression.

 1903 Repunched Date (RPD) Price/Grade Chart